ListnPlay/charts/druid/README.md

 ```
 helm repo add featurefm 'https://raw.githubusercontent.com/listnplay/charts/master/'
 ```

-s
-Create a `values.yaml` and make your modifications.
+Create a `my-values.yaml` and make your modifications.
 Use [my-values.yaml](my-values.yaml) as template.

 **Note** The chart will not work properly without *deep storage* defined (e.g. in s3 bucket).